 We gather for worship at 9:10 on Sunday mornings.

 St. Peter’s regularly celebrates the Sacrament of Holy Communion.
 All who are baptized and believe that Christ is truly present are welcome to share in the Lord’s Supper.

 Coffee, refreshments and fellowship follow each service.
 The presence of guests, visitors, friends and family honors us, and we shall do our best to extend true biblical hospitality!

-- Confirmation class is held at 11:00 a.m. on the first and third Sundays of each month
+- Confirmation class is held at 11:00 a.m. on the first and third Sundays of each month during the academic year

 Our Office Administrator is available from 8:00 a.m. to 1:00 p.m., Monday through Thursday.